2ndquadrant-it/barman-cli/doc/barman-wal-restore.1.md

 # COPYING

-Barman is the property of 2ndQuadrant Italia and its code is distributed under GNU General Public License v3.
+Barman is the property of 2ndQuadrant Limited and its code is distributed under GNU General Public License v3.

-Copyright (C) 2011-2016 2ndQuadrant Italia Srl - <http://www.2ndQuadrant.it/>.
+Copyright (C) 2011-2018 2ndQuadrant Ltd - <http://www.2ndQuadrant.com/>.